 Ethics & Principles

-- Integration with the local community:
+- Integration and collaboration with the local communities.

 - Contributing to the local economy through employment & purchasing products.

 - A local Permaculture network to share resources and knowledge.

 - Micro-enterprise created for a local group of women based on eco-yarn products made from upcycled plastic waste.

 - Permaculture education for local villagers and folk from indigenous communities in the Loreto and Ucayali regions.

 - Increasing the capacity of our staff, volunteers and guests to enact a positive change in the world.

 - Zone differentiation clearly defined, sectors established, and soil types determined to allow crop specificity.